 Full Name: Cape Cobra (Naja nivea)

-Other Names: Geelslang; Kaapse kobra
+Other Names: Geelslang; Kaapse Kobra, Koperkapel, Bruinkapel

 This snake varies in colour from near black to dark or light brown, beige, yellow or speckled while juveniles have a dark band on the throat.
-The Cape Cobra is easily confused with the Mole snake and the Black Spitting Cobra.
+The Cape Cobra is easily confused with the Mole Snake and the Black Spitting Cobra.

-Its venom is potently neurotoxic causing progressive weakness and may affect breathing within less than half an hour.
+It occurs largely in the Cape provinces but extends into the Free State, Northwest, southern Botswana and Namibia.
+The venom is potently neurotoxic causing progressive weakness and may affect breathing rapidly.
 Victims need urgent hospitalisation and in a severe bite antivenom is essential.